spec-rgdevops/CASPA-platform/README.md

    * [Physical/virtual cluster](https://kubernetes.io/docs/getting-started-guides/) for setting up in a cloud environment

 ## Application layer

-### RSS Recipes
+### RSS Reader

-RSS Recipes can be deployed by executing the following steps on the master node:
+RSS Reader can be deployed by executing the following steps on the master node:

 1. Deploy RSS Recipes application
    * ```kubectl create -f https://raw.githubusercontent.com/spec-rgdevops/CASPA-platform/master/rssreader.yaml``` for the application without instrumentation or